noahlwest/kubectl-ai/k8s-bench/contributions.md

 Avoid using names that reveal the context of an eval.
 For instance, use webapp-frontend as a namespace instead of debug-frontend-evaluation.
 Hints that the model is operating within a test environment could affect its abilities.

 #### Use Best Practices
 Setup and verification scripts should employ best practices.
 For example, use `kubectl --wait` to check for the state of a resource during setup or verification, rather than relying on sleep commands.
+YAMLs or scripts needed for setup should be included in the `Artifacts` directory, and not inlined in the `setup.sh` script.

 #### Verifying Text Output
 If the eval only requires verifying a model's text output, you can omit the verify.sh script.
 Instead, use the expect field within the task.yaml file to specify the expected output.